ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 [/Bot]
 ```

-Here the `Brain` class found that the user's query was very close to one of the memories it had with the Natural or NaturalForced trigger, so it inserted it just above the user message as a system message.
+Here the `Brain` class found that the user's query was very close to one of the memories it had with the Natural trigger, so it inserted it just above the user message as a system message.
 The bot then can then reuse that information in its own words.

 ## Best Practices